Help Center

 where A.B.C.D is the IP address of the device you are connecting from.

-If you don’t want to route all traffic through the VPN you can reject the default route pushed by server by adding the the directive below to the config file.
+If you don’t want to route all traffic through the VPN you can reject the default route pushed by the server by adding the directive below to the config file.
 You will then need to add your own static routes for the addresses you do want to route through the VPN.

 route-nopull